 Afternoon gents, it’s Max from the Young Gentleman’s Guide here!
 So today’s article is going to be a little different than a lot of our other articles, but I feel like it’s an important one to talk about.
-Throughout human history, insults have evolved practically as much as the English language have.
+Throughout human history, insults have evolved practically as much as the English language has.
 However, in today’s society, there are a quite a few insults, especially directed towards boys and young men that really shouldn’t be seen or used as insults.
 So today, I’ll be going through three (3) insulting words or phrases that should not be taken too seriously.

 1. Boy Scout